buxlabs/pure-utilities/README.md

 A collection of utilities extracted from internal projects.

-The code is shared between the client and server.
+The code can be shared between the client and server.